Wells Fargo Utilities And High Income Fund - Good Start, But Not Enough

 - Historical Style: Utilities and high-yield bonds

-- Investment Objectives: The fund seeks tax advantaged high current income with capital appreciation through investment in U.S. non-investment grade debt securities, preferred and convertible preferred stocks and convertible debentures of utility companies
+- Investment Objectives: The fund seeks tax advantaged high current income with capital appreciation through investment in U.S. non-investment grade debt securities, preferred and convertible preferred stocks and convertible debentures of utility companies.

 - Number of Holdings: 352